 Charles R. Dassance Fine Arts Center and Box Office: The 369-seat venue is integral to the programs offered through the Visual and Performing Arts Department, serving as a learning facility to theatre, dance and music programs.
 Additionally, the Visual and Performing Arts Department and many community based organizations use the facility to present annual performing arts programs by guest artists that add value to the campus cultural experience.
+Students, staff and faculty receive free tickets to most college productions.
 The Box Office is open during the fall and spring semester from 1 to 4 p.m.
 Monday through Friday.
 Tickets to events are also available at Tickets.CF.edu.